 Aspect 2 (offset for Directional Intra modes)

 Methods of Intra simplification described in JVET-N0477 based on both top and left reference lines.
-In this aspect proposed to use shifted reference array for directional Intra modes dependent on prediction angle for more accurate calculation of average value of luma samples for chroma scaling factor derivation.The influence on BD-rate is provided in Tbl X:
+In this aspect proposed to use shifted reference array for directional Intra modes dependent on prediction angle for more accurate calculation of average value of luma samples for chroma scaling factor derivation.
+An example of integer offset of reference samples for calculating average luma value used for chroma scaling factor derivation depicted on Figure 3.
+Offset is equal to L/2 and the length of reference samples array is equal to width of the transform unit nTbW.

+Figure 3 Offset for Directional Intra modes

+The influence on BD-rate is provided in Table 2-2: